 There were people but not too crowded.
 The beach and the sand are also comparable to Puting Buhangin.
 I fell in love with the beach.

-At first I was a disappointed.
+At first, I was disappointed.
 The shore looked narrow.
 When we get off the boat I thought that was the entire Borawan but when we went around the other side I was stunned by this beauty.

 The long curvature strip of the shore is surprising.